rxdjina/Kyra/README.md

 - **Habit:** Application could be used as frequently as needed, depending on the prefrences of users.
 - **Scope:** Would start with private music sessions.
 Could expand to inlcude additional features within each session such as karaoke modes, or games as well as music dicovery.

+### Ambiguos Technical Problem
+- Being able to keep all users within a session in-sync.
+Therefore, all content, from audio playback to music queues should update in real-time.
+- Implementing a lyrics feature that allows users to display lyrics line-by-line, while also keeping them in-sync with audio

 ## Product Spec
 ### 1. User Stories (Required and Optional)